Frequently Asked Questions (FAQs)

 Will the workshop be recorded for later viewing?

 Yes.
-While we encourage students to attend workshops in a live manner, they will be made accessible on CRA’s YouTube channel at a later date.
+While we encourage students to attend workshops synchronously, most of our workshops will be made accessible on CRA’s YouTube channel at a later date.

 What’s the duration of the workshop?

-All workshops will be approximately one hour in length.
+The majority of our workshops will be an one hour in length.
 While we hope participants can engage throughout the whole session, we encourage students to participate as their schedule allows.

 Are there any prerequisites or recommended background knowledge?